chaoyangnz/ooxml-lite/README.md

 Without the need to build from the scatch, the processing is in milliseconds 🚀.

-Excel is related OOXML, so we build with it.
+Excel is related to OOXML, so we build with it.

 ## Get started